core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 * In the absence of observations for the target resource, the server receives a registration request from a first client wishing to start a traditional observation on that resource.

-* When a certain amount of traditional observations has been established on the target resource, the server decides to make those clients part of a group observation on that resource.
+* When a certain amount of traditional observations has been established on the target resource, the server decides to make the corresponding observer clients part of a group observation on that resource.

 The server maintains an observer counter for each group observation to a target resource, as a rough estimation of the observers actively taking part in the group observation.